 - Co-operating with other bodies, as appropriate.

-- Publish or submit for publication personally authored or co-authored articles, books and reports
+- the publication or submission for publication personally authored or co-authored articles, books and reports

-- Initiate research other than research on behalf of the Department, in accordance with agreed work-plans
+- the initiation of research other than research on behalf of the Department, in accordance with agreed work-plans

-- Carry out research with and for other bodies
+- the carrying out of research with and for other bodies

-- Comment publicly on education policy and practice on the basis of its own research and on the basis of the research literature more generally
+- commenting publicly on education policy and practice on the basis of its own research and on the basis of the research literature more generally

-- Seek to clarify any matters relating to media reports of ERC work
+- seeking to clarify any matters relating to media reports of ERC work

-- Have its own website and develop this website and other forms of electronic communication
+- having its own website and develop this website and other forms of electronic communication